abilandz/PH8124/Lecture_6/Lecture_6.md

 ### 3. Piping: ```|``` <a name="piping"></a>
 We have already seen that commands can take their input directly from the user or from files.
-But in general, one command can take automatically the output of another command as its input.
+But in general, one command can take directly the output of another command as its input.
 This mechanism is called _piping_ and it is a very generic concept in **Linux**.

 In order to use the output of one command as the input to another, we use operator ```|``` ('pipe'), schematically as: